Dollar up on higher yield, euro bruised by Greek anxiety

 Sterling, which had rallied after Prime Minister David Cameron's election victory and some strong UK economic data earlier this month, also lost steam.

-The Australian dollar was steady at $0.7994 ahead of the minutes of the Australian central bank's policy meeting due at 9.30 p.m.
-EDT.
+The Australian dollar was steady at $0.7994 AUD=D4 ahead of the minutes of the Australian central bank's policy meeting due at 0130 GMT.

 The Reserve Bank of Australia cut rates for the second time this year in that meeting to buttress the economy.